 The valuation equation in defined as Cash Flow/Capitalization Rate (or a discount rate).
 This equation simply takes cash flow and discounts it by the risk of receiving the cash flow.
 The numerator, cash flow, is a function of growth and margins.
 In a well managed firm, revenue growth will generate profits that grow with revenue, or better if they have a scaleable business.
 Revenue growth that isn’t accompanied by rising profits can indicate several problem areas.
 The denominator, capitalization rate, is often an overlooked area for value improvement.

 For example, firms with high dependency on one key person, high customer or product concentration, or lacking recurring revenue streams are considered riskier than firms with management depth, diversified customers, and multiple products.
 You can think of the denominator as a “risk score.”
 A higher risk score means investors want more return as compensation for the risk, which lowers the value of the cash flow.
 Business appraisers commonly use a method that “builds-up” the risk rate by examining multiple factors.
 The example below illustrates the concept.
 The Private and Public companies both have the same level of cash flow (a simplifying assumption to illustrate the risk concept) and 3% growth rates.
-However, the return expectation required to compensate for RiskCo’s cash flow is much higher at 17.0% (vs. 7.5% for the Public Co.).
-Capitalizing the same $100 of cash flow by the higher capitalization rate generates a much lower valuation.
+However, the return expectation required to compensate for the Private Co.’s perceived risk is much higher at 17.0% (vs. 7.5% for the Public Co.).
+Capitalizing the same $2.2 million of cash flow by the higher capitalization rate generates a much lower valuation.
 In reality, public companies tend to trade at much higher valuations.

 In reality, valuation is one part science, one part subjective judgement.
 Normalizing cash flow and quantifying the risk factors is based upon theory and a series of subjective judgements.
 Depending on the size, scale of operations, and strategic position of the company there are multiple value drivers that may need to be understood and addressed.
 Cost of debt capital is usually observable; cost of equity is a harder to define number simply because it must take into account qualitative factors that are not easily quantified.
 Some issues can be remedied quickly, while some may require 3-5 years to realize the full potential for creating a transferable business.